matheuscamarques/walkie_tokie_ex/README.md

-Here's a clean and professional `README.md` in English, without emojis, suitable for your GitHub project based on the provided Elixir module:

----

 # WalkieTokie

 **WalkieTokie** is a simple peer-to-peer audio transfer system written in Elixir using `GenServer`.
 It simulates a push-to-talk (walkie-talkie) interaction over a distributed Elixir node network.